-Should the City undertake studies to determine future needs, costs, and revenues associated with infrastructure system expansion?
+Should the City collaborate with the Yorkville-Bristol Sanitary District to commission new studies and assessments to determine future facility needs, and costs and revenues associated with infrastructure system enhancements?

 Should the City promote new development that can tap into existing main sanitary and water lines before the main lines are extended?